 From SLAM 33, this throwback by Bob Ryan features the NBA’s ultimate ironman, John Havlicek.
-In an era when off-the-court issues and minor injuries throw off entire seasons (and even careers), we figured there’s no better time to honor Hondo’s unbelievable persistence.—Ed.
+In the wake of the Hall of Famer’s recent passing, we figured there’s no better time to honor Hondo’s unbelievable persistence.—Ed.

 He could have played with Larry Bird, you know.